thanadol-git/FE_MS_lab_web/README.md

 - Making SDRF from webapp

 ## PRM
-- Fix iRT number adding 0
+- Fix disclaimer on sensitive data
 -